Introduction and Overview

 Value: GA1.2.1522249635.1578401280112893550-7

 Purpose: This cookie is a third-party cookie from Google.
-By default, analytics.js uses the _ga cookie to store the user ID.
-Basically, it is used to distinguish website visitors.
+By default, analytics.js uses the _ga cookie to store the User ID.
+Basically, it serves to distinguish website visitors.

 Name: _gcl_au